-The goodwill and \$1.5 million of other intangibles associated with the trade name are subject to the non-amortization provisions of ASC 350.
-Other intangibles also includes \$0.6 million allocated to developed technology and \$0.3 million allocated to customer relationships which are to be amortized over periods of 6 years and 5 years, respectively.
-Goodwill and other intangibles of Doyon are allocated to the Commercial Foodservice Equipment Group for segment reporting purposes.
-These assets are not expected to be deductible for tax purposes.
+The goodwill and \$1.2 million of other intangibles associated with the trade name are subject to the non-amortization provisions of ASC 350.
+Other intangibles also include \$0.1 million allocated to developed technology and \$0.3 million allocated to customer relationships which are to be amortized over a period of 5 years.
+Goodwill and other intangibles of PerfectFry are allocated to the Commercial Foodservice Equipment Group for segment reporting purposes.
+These assets are expected to be deductible for tax purposes.